cloudpanel-io/docs/v2/docs/nodejs/applications/strapi.md

 ---
-id: installation
+id: strapi
-title: Strapi 4 - Installation
+title: Strapi 4
-sidebar_label: Installation
+sidebar_label: Strapi 4
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-On this site, you find a guide to install [Strapi 4](https://strapi.io/) on **CloudPanel**.
+On this site, you find a guide to install and configure [Strapi 4](https://strapi.io/) on **CloudPanel**.

 ## Creating a Node.js Site